RightsandWrongsgit/ARMTEC/modules/development.md

 ## PathAuto
-As you build out each page of your site you are presented with an option where you can provide a specific URL.
+As you build out each page of your site you are presented with an option where you can provide a specific URL for that page.

 <img src="../modules/images/pathauto1.png"  width="550">